andrewsmhay/filecount/README.md

 The script has been tested on Windows 2012, Ubuntu 12.04.1, and OS X but should run on any system.

-To run the script with the list of directories and counts, simply run:
+To run the script with the list of directories and counts, simply run:<br />
 `./filecount.rb`

-To save the pipe '|' delimited output to a file, just redirect to a file on your system:
+To save the pipe '|' delimited output to a file, just redirect to a file on your system:<br />
 `./filecount.rb > filecount.csv`

 For any questions, please contact Andrew Hay (http://twitter.com/andrewsmhay)